D0rm3Rr/Calculator-for-school/README.md

   - [ ] Decoration
 ## What will the calc have when its done

+### New Feature
+  - Change the sign when you press a different one when there is already one

 ### Operators
   - Simple ones
   - sin,cos,tan,and inverse(done)